Battle420/battle420.github.io/README.md

-# battle420.github.io
+# A website for things
-A website for stuff.
+WIP